sddevelopment-be/penguin-pragmatic-patterns/docs/2_Productivity/Patterns/Practices/HOME.md

 * Use a technological or physical aid to keep track of your ideas and notes
 * Make sure you **trust** your external brain, in order to free headspace
 * Revisit your notes regularly
 * Favor text-based formats, as they are easier to version, maintain and port
+* Whatever system you use, make sure it is easily accessible, and non-disruptive to your primary focus

 ### Examples